FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 3 - Configuration/performanceprofile.md

   Information about Living Skyrim's performance profile.
 ---

-## What does the Performance Profile do?
+## Performance Profile Explained
-Living Skyrim 4 ships with 2 different profiles, those being the Standard profile and the Performance profile.
-The latter of such is ideal for use if you're not quite getting your desired performance out of the Standard profile.
+Living Skyrim 4 offers two distinct profiles: the Standard profile and the Performance profile.
+While the Standard profile is designed for a balance of visuals and performance, the Performance profile is tailored for those who seek enhanced game performance.
+It optimizes settings and mod configurations to ensure a smoother gameplay experience, especially beneficial for systems that might struggle with the Standard profile.

--- WIP --

 ## How to Switch Profiles

-MO2's Profile selector, located in the top left, just above the mods pane, allows you to easily swap between the two profiles.
+Use MO2's Profile selector, positioned in the top left above the mods pane, to seamlessly switch between profiles.

 {{< alert color="info" title="Profile Drop-Down Menu">}}
 <div class="alert-icon">ℹ️</div>